pdoehle/swc-notes/python.md

 - `print()` displays the value in a variable.

 - Functions in Python take inputs, do something, and provide an output.
-  - Recipe = code in the funcion that does stuff, ingredients = *arguments/parameters*.
+  - Recipe = code in the function that does stuff, ingredients = *arguments/parameters*.
 - To *call* a function, type the function name and put the inputs in the parenthesis.

 ```python